graphcore/examples/vision/resnext_inference/popart/README.md

 #### Prepare the dataset

-Assuming you are running on 8 IPUs, the COCO dataset should be partitioned into 8 distinct directories so each one can be read and streamed onto an IPU by a different process.
-To set the dataset partition up, make a directory to contain the data subsets, and then run `partition_dataset.py` as follows:
+Assuming you are running on 4 IPUs, we will make 4 copies of the COCO dataset so each one can be read and streamed onto an IPU by a different process.
+To do this, run `setup_dataset.py` as follows:

 ```
-(popart) $ mkdir datasets
-(popart) $ python partition_dataset.py --data-dir /localdata/datasets/coco/val2014 --partitions 8 --output datasets
+(popart) $ python setup_dataset.py --data-dir /path/to/coco/val2014 --copies 4 --output datasets
 ```

-Where `data-dir` is the location of the COCO dataset.
+Where `data-dir` is the location of the COCO dataset and `output` is the location where copies are to be written.

 #### Prepare the model

 This application can run over multiple IPUs.
-It does this by creating multiple PopART `inference Session`s, each of which uses one ONNX model and processes a fraction of the total batch of data.
+It does this by creating multiple PopART `inference Session`s, each of which uses one ONNX model.
 The size of the data that is used by one model is called the `micro batch size`.
 The total batch size used will therefore be `micro-batch-size * num-ipus`.

 **1) Download the model**

 To download the pretrained ResNext101 model from Cadene’s pretrained models repository (https://github.com/Cadene/pretrained-models.pytorch#resnext), convert it to ONNX format, and create a copy with chosen micro batch size (in this example a micro batch size of 6), run:

 ```
-(popart) $ python get_model.py --micro-batch-size 6
+(popart) $ python get_model.py --micro-batch-size 64
 ```

 This will add the configured model to the directory `models/resnext101_32x4d/`.